Brightcove

 Tech Talk

-Before we start on taking things further, let's take a look at the initial, simpler example I showed during the presentation.
+Before we start on taking things further, let's take a look at the initial, simpler example.
 All we'll do here is request a user's video stream, and show that in a video element on the page.
 We'll be using jQuery for the more advanced example, so we'll go ahead and start using it here.

 // Do the vendor prefix dance